PritamChakrabortyShuvo/Linux/11_Configure-Apache-Server.md

     sudo a2dissite 000-default.conf
 ```
 #### 8. Test Apache Configuration
-Before restarting Apache, we should test the configuration for syntax errors
+Before restarting Apache we should test the configuration for syntax errors
 ```bash
     sudo apache2ctl configtest
 ```
 If the syntax is correct, we should see a message saying **`Syntax OK`**.
 #### 9. Restart Apache
-To apply the changes, restart Apache
+To apply the changes restart Apache
 ```bash
     sudo systemctl restart apache2
 ```
 ### Step 8.
 Access the Site
-Now, open a web browser and navigate to http://mysite.com (or use the server’s IP address) to see the test HTML file.
+Now open a web browser and navigate to **http://mysite.com** (or use the server’s IP address) to see the test HTML file.
 ### Step 9.
 Set Permissions for the Document Root
 Ensure the appropriate permissions are set for the document root directory so Apache can read and serve files.
 ```bash